Retinoblastoma: Diagnosis

+Diagnosis is primarily based on ophthalmologic examination and is often supported by imaging techniques such as ultrasound or magnetic resonance imaging.
+Genetic testing for RB1 mutations may be recommended, particularly in suspected hereditary cases.
+Identifying a germline mutation is important for family screening and long-term monitoring.

 Classification

 The two forms of the disease are a heritable form and nonheritable form (all cancers are considered genetic in that mutations of the genome are required for their development, but this does not imply that they are heritable, or transmitted to offspring).
 Approximately 40% of patients have a heritable form of retinoblastoma, carrying a mutation in the RB1 gene.
 If no history of the disease exists within the family, the disease is labeled "sporadic", but this does not necessarily indicate that it is the nonheritable form.
 Bilateral retinoblastomas are commonly heritable, while unilateral retinoblastomas are commonly nonheritable.

 In about two-thirds of cases, only one eye is affected (unilateral retinoblastoma); in the other third, tumors develop in both eyes (bilateral retinoblastoma).
 The number and size of tumors on each eye may vary.
 In certain cases, the pineal gland or the suprasellar or parasellar region (or in very rare cases other midline intracranial locations) is also affected (trilateral retinoblastoma).
 The position, size, and quantity of tumors are considered when choosing the type of treatment for the disease.